Sublinear Update Time Randomized Algorithms for Dynamic Graph Regression: Dynamic graph regression using CountSketch

-and each vector $\mathbold{c^k}$ has only one nonzero element (whose position is known).
-We refer to each pair $\mathbold{c^k}$ and $\mathbold{d^k}$ as a pair of {\em update vectors}, and to $\sum_{k=1}^K \left( \mathbold{c^k} \cdot \mathbold{d^k}^* \right)$ as the {\em update matrix}. \item a node insertion in $G$ results in adding one column and/or one row to $\mathbold{M}$ and also (at most) a rank-$K$ update matrix in $\mathbold{M}$. \item deleting a node from $G$ results in deleting one column and/or one row from $\mathbold{M}$ and also (at most) a rank-$K$ update matrix in $\mathbold{M}$. \item after any update operation in $G$, it is feasible to compute all the pairs of update vectors in $O(f(n,m))$ time. \end{enumerate} Sometimes and when $f$ is clear from the context or it is not important, we drop it and use the term \textsf{CUE}. \end{definition}
+Each vector $\mathbold{d^k}$ has size $d$ and each vector $\mathbold{c^k}$ has size $n$ wherein only one entry, whose position is known, is nonzero. \item a node insertion in $G$ results in adding one row to $\mathbold{M}$ and also (at most) a rank-$K$ update matrix in $\mathbold{M}$. \item deleting a node from $G$ results in deleting one row from $\mathbold{M}$ and also (at most) a rank-$K$ update matrix in $\mathbold{M}$. \item after any update operation in $G$, it is feasible to compute all pairs of update vectors in $O(f(n,d))$ time. \end{enumerate} When $f$ is clear from the context, we drop it. \end{definition}